whiskishivers/wxbot/README.md

 1. Run wx-bot.py.
 1. Once the bot connects, be sure to secure command permissions in your Integrations page in server settings.
 1. Run `/wx subscribe` in your alerts channel.
 The bot will confirm your choice.
 1. Set your desired alert area with `/wx set area` or `/wx set zone`.
-See below for more info.
+See below.
 1. Wait about five minutes.
 Any active alerts for your area will be posted.

 The bot will check for alerts every 5 minutes.
 This interval will be shortened to 1 minute when extreme weather alerts are active.